JinalShahDesign/TG-Pre-Work/README.md

 ## When we hit https://www.techtonicgroup.com/ what happens?
 Don’t focus too much on architecture (Monolithic, SOA, Microservices, etc.).
 Try to focus more on how the web functions.

-When you put in the URL (IP address) the client-side computer (my computer) will retrieve information from a server through my browser.
-A server is a can be considered a dedicated computer always connected to the internet.
-It will use the HTTP protocol and all the webpages on the website will be retrieved.
+Once you put in the URL the browser checks the cache for a DNS record to find the corresponding IP address.
+Browser initiates a TCP connection with the server.The browser sends an HTTP request to the web server.The server handles the request and sends back a response.The server sends out an HTTP response.The browser displays the HTML content.

 ## From start to finish how does that data reach you to be rendered in the browser?